 This case stands for the proposition that the trial court is in the best position to weigh the evidence and the appellate court should not put itself in the trial court’s position in assessing what lawyer’s refer to as the “manifest weight of the evidence.”

-In fact, the 2022 update of Gitlin on Divorce: A Guide to Illinois Family Law, contains and updates my spreadsheet of all Illinois removal/relocation cases.
-I write in the book summarizing my survey of all the caselaw:
+In fact, the 2022-23 update of Gitlin on Divorce: A Guide to Illinois Family Law, contains and updates my spreadsheet of all Illinois removal/relocation cases.
+I write in the book summarizing my survey of all the caselaw.
+As paraphrased to update it with the the recent decision in Scott v.
+Haritos, 2022 IL App (1st) 220074 (Sept.
+30, 2022):

 The author next reviewed the post-Collingbourne caselaw, to survey its impact.
-We have 25 post-Collingbourne decisions with—following appeal—14 ultimately allowing relocation and 11 denying relocation.
-On the other hand, we now see far fewer reversals of cases that initially allowed relocation.121 Of the post-Collingbourne cases that ultimately allowed relocation, half were reversals.
+We have 26 post-Collingbourne decisions with—following appeal—15 ultimately allowing relocation and 11 denying relocation.
+On the other hand, we now see far fewer reversals of cases that initially allowed relocation.121 Of the post-Collingbourne cases that ultimately allowed relocation, slightly less than half were reversals.
 Yet if we ignore the post-Collingbourne Fourth and Fifth District cases, only two cases from the other districts that ultimately allowed relocation resulted from reversals.122

-Post-relocation statute, all seven published appellate court decisions affirmed the trial court!
-Accordingly, we are seeing a trend of providing greater deference to the trial court’s decision,123 something emphasized by several appellate court decisions.
-Accordingly, we included a column in the spreadsheet addressing the deference given to the trial court’s decision focusing on the Supreme Court decisions of Eckert, Smith, Collingbourne, and In re Marriage of Fatkin.
-In each case, the Court referred to the “strong and compelling” nature of the presumption, language omitted from any of the appellate court decisions involving reversals.124
+Post-relocation statute, all eight published appellate court decisions affirmed the trial court!
+Accordingly, we see a continued trend of providing great deference to the trial court’s decision,123 something emphasized by several appellate court decisions (including the recent 2022 decision).
+Accordingly, we included a column in the spreadsheet addressing the deference given to the trial court’s decision focusing on the Supreme Court decisions in Eckert, Smith, Collingbourne, and Fatkin.
+In each case, the Court referred to the “strong and compelling” nature of the presumption–language omitted from any of the appellate court decisions involving reversals.124

 121That singleton case was a Third District decision involving a young child where the father’s parenting time would be halved with the proposed schedule, Shinall v.
 Carter.
 2012 IL App (3d) 110302.

 122Post-Collingbourne, we had three cases from the Fourth District.
-All were reversals of an initial decision not allowing removal.
-Note, however, a survey of cases that are published is skewed because of the results of unpublished cases not surveyed that would have affirmed the trial court’s decision—whether in favor or against relocation.
+All had been reversals of an initial decision not allowing removal.
+Yet these reversals all pre-dated the 2016 Rewrite.
+Furhter note that the results from unpublished decisions skews our survey because many of the unpublished cases not surveyed affirmed the trial court’s decision—whether in favor or against relocation.

 124In re Marriage of Eckert, 119 Ill.
 2d 316, 330 (1988); In re Marriage of Smith, 172 Ill.
 2d 312, 321 (1996); In re Marriage of Collingbourne, 204 Ill.
 2d 498, 500 (2003); and In re Fatkin, 2019 IL 123602, ¶ 32.